This post contains affiliate links. Please see our disclosure policy.

 • Gluten-free – I have not tested a gluten-free version of this recipe.

-How to Make this Strawberry Pancake Recipe Step-by-Step:
+How to Make Strawberry Pancakes:

 Step 1: Make Strawberry Compote.
 Cook strawberries, sugar, and a little corn starch and water together in a saucepan.
 Stir in a bit of lemon juice, lemon zest, and vanilla extract.
 Let cool while you make the pancakes.

-Step 2: Mix wet ingredients.
+Step 2: Mix Wet Ingredients.
 In a large bowl, melt the butter, then whisk the buttermilk and egg into the melted butter.

-Step 4: Cook pancakes.
-Heat a griddle to 350 degrees F, or use a large skillet over medium to medium high heat.
+Step 4: Cook Pancakes.
+Heat a griddle to 350 degrees F, or use a large skillet over medium heat.
 (A griddle can cook more pancakes at once, so it’s my preference!)
-Spray with nonstick cooking spray, then add about 1/3 cup of batter for each pancake to the hot griddle.
-Add a few strawberry pieces to each pancake.
-Flip after 1-2 minutes, once the pancakes are puffy and golden underneath (lift the corner with your flipper to check).
-Cook 1-2 minutes on the other side until golden, and no wet batter patches are visible at the edges.
+Spray with nonstick cooking spray, then add about 1/3 cup of batter for each pancake.

-Serving + Storing this Recipe:
+Serving + Storing:

 Serve pancakes piping hot with butter, our gorgeous strawberry compote, and finish by pouring a little maple syrup over the top of the pancakes.
 The whole family will love these homemade strawberry pancakes!

 They’re the perfect way to use summer strawberries from the market or from berry picking.
-You can even serve ’em up as a romantic Valentine’s Day brunch!

 Store leftover cooled pancakes in an airtight container in the fridge for 3-4 days, or in the freezer for 1-2 months.
 See freezing tips below.

 Expert Success Tips: